The Florida Bar

 OBTAINING THE FORMS FOR SIMPLIFIED DISSOLUTION PROCEEDINGS

-If spouses seek a dissolution and prefer to use the simplified form of dissolution, they should both contact the clerk of the circuit court in their county and obtain a copy of the booklet titled “Simplified Dissolution Information” for more detailed information and forms.
-Or visit the Florida Courts’ website provided above.
+If spouses seek a dissolution and prefer to use the simplified dissolution process, they should both contact the clerk of the circuit court in their county and obtain a copy of the booklet titled “Simplified Dissolution Information” for more detailed information and forms.
+Alternatively, the parties may visit the Florida Courts’ website provided above for additional information on the process and forms.

 (back to top)